761417898/MIT-6.824/README.md

 There are still some tests that fail.
 However, the framework for Disdributed K-V Stroage has been finished.

+Some unfinished problems like following

-The some serious problems in Raft implement need to be solved ·　Add pre-vote are to prevent lost followers from reconnecting.
+- Add pre-vote are to prevent lost followers from reconnecting.

-  ·　Follows need to add their nextIndex in reply to AppendEntry to speed up the process of Log Distribution.
+- Follows need to add their nextIndex in reply to AppendEntry to speed up the process of Log Distribution.